briacp/omegat-plugin-grammalecte/README.md

-# OmegaT Plugin - PluginSkeleton
+# OmegaT Plugin - Grammalecte

 ## Description

+This plugin requires a running Grammalecte server.
+It can be downloaded on [Grammalecte website](https://grammalecte.net/grammalecte/zip/Grammalecte-fr-v1.5.0.zip).

 ## Installation